CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ## Abstract Class

-The "Calculator" class is an abstract class that serves as the foundation for implementing various mathematical operations.
+The 'Calculator' class is an abstract class that serves as the foundation for implementing various mathematical operations.
 It contains abstract methods for performing calculations and an example of a deprecated method.

+### Code Snippet

 ```java
 // Abstract class